A Less Invasive Approach

-Vascular and Interventional Physicians at CHI St. Alexius Health are subspecialty trained and board certified doctors that offer patients minimally invasive alternatives to surgery.
-Physicians allow patients to receive state-of-the-art care close to home.
-Referring physicians are able to schedule the patient to see our Vascular and Interventional Physicians within days, if not hours, for consultation.
+Interventional radiologists at CHI St. Alexius Health are subspecialty trained and board certified doctors with extensive training in the management and treatment of various vascular and non-vascular conditions.
+Interventional radiology provides a less invasive option to traditional surgery, reducing risk, pain and recovery time for patients.
+Referring physicians are able to schedule the patient to see our Interventional Radiologists within days, if not hours, for consultation and treatment.

 We offer treatment options for the following conditions and many more:

 - Acute Bleeding